Skip to main content

 caution

-This option is active when a specific Resource has a default issue Warehouse (or Warehouse and location if option Enable Bin Locations is checked) defined.
-(On an attempt to use the option without this setup, a system message on the lack of the settings will be displayed).
+This option is available when a specific resource has a default issue warehouse (or both a warehouse and location if the Enable Bin Locations option is selected).
+If this setup is missing, the system will display a message indicating the lack of required settings.

 Path

-SAP B1 → Administration → Setup → Inventory → Warehouses → General tab
+SAP Business One → Administration → Setup → Inventory → Warehouses → General tab

 Bin Locations

-How to Define Warehouse and Location for Resource
+Click here to check how to define Warehouse and Location for Resource

 Path

-SAP B1 → Production → Routings → Resources → Details tab
+SAP Business One → Production → Routings → Resources → Details tab

 Resource Default Issue